krd48/CS-421/Exceptions.md

 2. Logic Errors - These are bugs in your program.
 These should also result in the termination of your pogram, because you can't fix your bugs when your program is running.
 3. Runtime Errors - These are errors that occur during the normal execution of your program, like FileNotFound or SocketTimeout.
 These should be caught and handled early.

+Unfortunately, there is no convenient way in .NET to distinguish between the three different categories.

 When To Throw?
 -------------------